shbakram/shbakram.github.io/index.md

 ### Announcements

-I am looking for a number of Ph.D. students.
-My research requires good system building skills.
-My current emphasis requires sound knowledge of memory systems and an interest in storage devices.
-We build prototypes that require modifying user software (e.g., Apache Spark and Lucene), runtime environments (e.g., OpenJDK), and Linux OS.
-Our students work closely with industry.
+I am looking for several new Ph.D. students.
+My research requires good system-building skills.
+My current students are not afraid to customize industrial-strength software.
+Examples include Apache Spark and Lucene, OpenJDK, and the Linux OS.
+The nature of systems research is challenging but highly rewarding.
+Our students quickly hook up with industry partners.
+If you are passionate about programming and building real-world prototypes, please get in touch.

 ### Publications